RalfJung/cargo-careful/README.md

 - `{NonNull,NonZero*,...}::new_unchecked` check that the value is valid
 - plenty of internal consistency checks in the collection types
-- `mem::zeroed` and the deprecated `mem::uninitiailized` panic if the type does not allow that kind of initiailization
+- `mem::zeroed` and the deprecated `mem::uninitiailized` panic if the type does not allow that kind of initialization

-Note that some of these checks cause an apribt `abort` (on Unix, this is a SIGILL) instead of panicking to reduce their performance impact.
+Note that some of these checks cause an abrupt `abort` (on Unix, this is a SIGILL) instead of panicking to reduce their performance impact.

+That said, there is a lot of Undefined Behavior that is *not* detected by `cargo careful`; check out [Miri](https://github.com/rust-lang/miri) if you want to be fully covered.
+The advantage of `cargo careful` over Miri is that it works on all code, supprts using arbitrary system and C FFI functions, and is much faster.